ldeluigi/python-markdown-qrcode/README.md

 : The color to use for each bit borders. _Default is #000000 (black)_

 `priority`
-: Priority for this plugin
+: Priority for this plugin. _Default is 45_

 ## Extending Python Markdown:
 The extension name is 'mdqrcode'